Birth Control

 Birth control is any method used to prevent pregnancy.
 Common methods of birth control include condoms, IUDs, or birth control pills.
 Other, more permanent types of birth control include vasectomy and tubal ligation.

-Obviously, the options for birth control vary and each one works differently.
+The options for birth control vary and each one works differently.
 Choosing which type of birth control is best for you comes down to a discussion between you and your partner.

 Not all women are the same, and some birth control methods will work better than others.
 You can prevent pregnancy with absolute certainty with abstinence, but if you’re sexually active, birth control needs to be used in the manner intended every time you have sex to effectively reduce your chances of getting pregnant.